 - Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Under Chipset, ensure Chipset SATA Port Enable is enabled.
+Under Chipset, ensure APU SATA Port Enable and Chipset SATA Port Enable are enabled.
 Set SATA Mode to RAID.
 Then save the settings and restart your computer. - If you want to configure UEFI RAID, follow the steps in "C-1."
 To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
 Refer to "C-2" for more information.